TRPMAN/DevOps-1/README.md

-# 📁 Project Part 6
+# 📁 Project Part 7

-Welcome to the Sixth Project of my DevOps-1 learning journey! 🚀
+Welcome to the Seventh Project of my DevOps-1 learning journey! 🚀

-This branch contains a hands-on project for learning how to containerizing microservice
+This branch contains a hands-on project for learning how to deploy Project5_Containerization with K8s

 ## 📚 Step
-1. Understand all steps to setup all service from previous Dockerfile
+1. Encode secret and write Secret manifest
-2. Create our own Dockerfile from client, javaapi and nodeapi
+2. Write DB manifest(PVC, Deploy, Service)
-3. Create our own compose
+3. Write Memcache and RabbitMQ manifest(Deploy, Service)
-4. Test it
+4. Write App manifest

 ---
 Thanks for visiting! 💡